failking16/Scraping_of_currency/README.md

 Libraries : Pandas, Numpy, Scrapy, Subprocess

+Used libraries: <br />
+Scrapy is a library that is used to reach out

 Scrapy is the library that can be used for web scrapping (taking values from sites)